AshantC/LibraryBooksAPI_01/README.md

 uvicorn main:app --reload
 ```

-### For visualizing the application, open up your browser and enter:
+### For visualizing the application in Swagger, open up your browser and enter:

 http://127.0.0.1:8000/docs